-This festival is celebrated in the home of music and dance forms of the state which is Raigarh.
-The place has made its own identity due to the birth of few known musicians and artists and has proved its worth in the state of Chhattisgarh.
-Read more…
+Chakradhar Samaroh.
+This festival is celebrated at the home of music and dance forms, Raigarh.
+The place has made its own identity due to the birth of few known musicians and artists and has proved its worth a lot many times.
+Read more

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here